CiaranLiao/Edge2Starfish/README.md

 While basically completing my initial idea, I want to continue to explore the effect of changing some of these parameters on the resulting image.
 To do this, I mainly tried tweaking the BUFFER_SIZE, optimizer, and activation in the generator. <a href="">the record about this part</a>

 To be honest, this part was a big surprise to me, because the images generated were random and interesting every time.
-After removing the goal of "must become like a real starfish", every random form of it can bring me a new feeling, which throws away the sense of reality, full of confusion and strong conflict, and gives me a great inspiration.
+After removing the goal of "must become like a real starfish", every random form of it can bring me a new feeling, which throws away the sense of reality, which is full of confusion and strong conflict, and gives me great inspiration.

 ![1ad4a57d90804942e389b763bb8fcb6](https://github.com/CiaranLiao/Edge2Starfish/assets/53254700/55588d4b-02a7-4a18-a605-cecb53eb7768)
 ![f732c0c150fdba26224f06da59b9e8a](https://github.com/CiaranLiao/Edge2Starfish/assets/53254700/bdd2ad66-e765-42e7-903f-9d95a961c6e2)